 Can QCAT review an appointed administrator?

-There are three three different reviews QCAT can conduct in relation to an appointed administrator.
-A hearing is held which gives interested parties an opportunity to put forward their views in writing about the actions of an administrator as well as any new or relevant information about the adult's circumstances that may affect the appointment.
+There are three different administrator appointment reviews that can be conducted.
+An in-person or on-the-papers (submission based) hearing is held which gives interested parties an opportunity to put forward their views in writing about the actions of an administrator as well as any new or relevant information about the adult's circumstances that may affect the appointment.

 Anyone with an interest in the matter can request a review at any time including a guardian, administrator, family member, the Public Guardian, the Public Trustee of Queensland or the adult concerned.

 Can I apply for a stay of a decision that someone is making for an adult with impaired decision making capacity?

 You can submit an application for a stay of a decision.
 This temporarily stops the decision being made until the final hearing.
 You can only apply for a stay if

 - QCAT has accepted an application about a decision for the adult but the hearing has not been held, and

 - a situation arises where the proposed administrator is called to make a decision for the adult that may be beyond their capacity to make, or

 - where there is a dispute about the decision.